anybox/anybox.recipe.odoo/README.rst

 The ``extract-downloads-to`` options can be used for several parts with the same target directory (same as ``freeze-to``).

+Furthermore, a default ``freeze-to`` is issued, producing a buildout configuration called ``extracted_from.cfg`` in the target directory, for later reference (local modification tracking) or a more developper-friendly reproduction configuration (ready-made setup to derive bugfix branches from).

+This implication of ``freeze-to`` also has the side effect to enforce the same rules with respect to uncommitted changes.

-Python distributions managed with ``gp.vcsdevelop`` are also taken into account.
+Python distributions managed with ``gp.vcsdevelop`` are taken into account.

 OpenERP options
 ---------------